 Each ServeRAID adapter or controller supports a maximum of 8 logical drives.
 Depending upon the stripe-unit size being used, you can combine a maximum of 8 or 16 physical drives into each logical drive.

 To create a logical drive:

-1. Click on the icon on the Tool Bar or select Manage Logical Drive from the Advanced pull-down menu; then, select Create Logical Drive.
+Click on the control bar or select Manage Logical Drive from the Advanced pull-down menu; then, select Create Logical Drive.
 A screen similar to the following appears.